mendokuse3/mailchimp-convert/src/tools/sample2.md

 ## Another Header

-This is a paragraph [with an inli ne link](http://google.com).
+This is a paragraph [with an inline link](http://goo gle.com).
 Neat, eh?

 ## This is a header [with a link](http://yahoo.com)